JunfeiZhang/sitemon/README.md

 SiteMon is a Google Chrome extension that monitors user behavior in web surfing.

+In the age of information, web surfing has become an indispensable part of human life.
+It is a fun activity, but sometimes it can distract us from work and thus lower our productivity.
+Time flies by without notice when we are watching YouTube videos or reading random articles.
+By the end of the day, we might feel we have not achieved anything.
+SiteMon helps us track where exactly we spend our time during internet surfing.
+With the analysis and graph report, we can then adjust our web surfing behavior and increase daily productivity.

+If you like it, you can download it at Chrome Web Store: https://chrome.google.com/webstore/search/sitemon

 ## Features

 *   Tracks what websites the user has visited.